 Books.
 Reading is the best return on investment.
 You have to live your entire life in order to know one life.
 But with reading, you can know 1,000s of people’s lives for almost no cost.
 What a great return!

 18) Should I Save Money With Each Paycheck?

 No. Just try to make more money.
 That is easier than saving money.
 I find that whenever I try to save money I end up spending more.
-I don’t know why that is.
-I’m a horrible spender, which is probably why I’ve gone broke so many times.
+I do not know why that is.
+I’m a horrible spender, which is probably why I have gone broke so many times.

-Better to just make more with many streams of income so you don’t have to worry about going broke.
+Better to just make more with many streams of income so you do not have to worry about going broke.
 And then saving will come naturally as you make more money.